Robin Smith (politician): Federal Indictment, Resignation and Guilty Plea

 On March 7, 2022, Smith was indicted for federal wire fraud, and resigned.
 According to a court document which was filed in U.S. District Court, Smith engaged in a fraudulent scheme with others to contract Phoenix Solutions, LLC into providing mail and consulting services for members of the Tennessee General Assembly.

 The court document also revealed that Smith and others falsely claimed that Phoenix Solutions was operated by an experienced political consultant named “Matthew Phoenix", when no such person existed.
 Witnesses acknowledging this included state lawmaker and former Speaker of the House Glen Casada and his former chief of staff Cade Cothren, though they were only named by their professions in the court document acknowledging their testimony.
 Cothren personally ran the firm, which acted as an illicit campaign vendor, and engineered the kickbacks which were given to Smith, Casada and some other members of the Tennessee General Assembly.

-On March 8, 2022, Smith pled guilty in federal court to a single count of honest services wire fraud.
+On March 8, 2022, Smith pleaded guilty in federal court to a single count of honest services wire fraud.
 In a statement made though Chattanooga-based Waterhouse Public Relations, Smith stated that she and Casada pressured the House Republican Caucus and lawmakers to do business with Phoenix Solutions, including work on taxpayer-funded mailers.

+In October 2025, Smith was sentenced to eight months in prison.